Open company in:

 April 12, 2018

-Company Formation Iran
+Company Formation in Iran

 Rate this article

-based on 1 reviews
+based on 2 reviews

 Iran is the second largest country in the Middle East, has a rather large economy and it is situated second in the world when it comes to natural gas reserves.
-Thus, many foreign investors think about setting up a company in Iran.
+Thus, many foreign investors think about setting up a company in Iran

 Types of business entities in Iran

-As a foreign entrepreneur who wants to invest in Iran, you can choose from a few types of business entities such as the limited liability company, the public joint stock company, the representative or the branch office.
+As a foreign entrepreneur who wants to invest in Iran, you can choose from a few types of business entities such as the limited liability company, the public joint stock company, the representative office or the branch office.

-• Another type of business entity found to be convenient is the private limited liability company, that requires at least two directors and three shareholders.
+Another type of business entity found to be convenient is the private limited liability company, that requires at least two directors and three shareholders.
 Again, their nationality has no importance.
-One of the advantages is that the required paid up share capital is minimum 1$ and that the registration process will take approximately three weeks.
+One of the advantages is that the required paid up share capital is minimum $1 and that the registration process will take approximately three weeks.

 Opening a company in Iran

-There are a few simple steps to be followed if a foreign investor wants to incorporate a company in Iran (in case of the private joint stock company):
+There are a few simple steps to be followed if a foreign investor wants to incorporate a company in Iran (in case of the private joint stock company).
+First of all, you have to get a certificate from the authorities in Iran proving that you do not have a criminal record.

-2) Second you will have to choose a suitable name for the company, one that has not already been used, and then register it at the Companies Registration Office and pay a fee for that process.
-You also need to submit some documents in order to register a company in Iran, such as a bank record stating that you have paid minimum 35% of the capital share and a written document where the directors state that they accept their position within the firm.
+You also need to submit some specific documents in order to register a company in Iran, such as a bank record stating that you have paid minimum 35% of the capital share and a written document where the directors state that they accept their position within the firm.

-4) Furthermore you will have to pay the stamp duty in the course of not more than 60 days after the company has been registered.
+Furthermore, you will have to pay the stamp duty in the course of not more than 60 days after the company has been registered.
+Lastly, you have to go to the Labor Department of Iran and enroll your workers in the social security program and thus obtain a workplace number.

 As Iran offers so many advantages, many foreign entrepreneurs choose the country for the fact that the taxes for workforce are low, the company's shares can be 100% foreign-owned and the registering process can be quick and cheap, as well as the rental or the running of the business itself.